calderalabs/nhk_easy_to_instapaper/README.md

 There is an optional variable called `TIMEZONE` which by default is set to `Europe/London`.
 Valid options are :utc or a timezone name such as "America/Chicago".
 A full list of timezone names can be downloaded from https://www.iana.org/time-zones, or at https://en.wikipedia.org/wiki/List_of_tz_database_time_zones.

-The app will be deployed on a free dyno but it will require a hobby dyno to be up and running 24/7 which is important to let the quantum elixir library to work like cron and schedule the job that puts the article on instapaper.
+The app will be deployed on a free dyno but it will require a hobby dyno to be up and running 24/7 which is important to let the quantum elixir library work like cron and schedule the job that puts the article on instapaper.